pierstitus/klondiff/README.md

 - In colored diff output the unchanged parts of changed lines are displayed in gold.
 - Changes in indentation have colored background.

+**Warning: this software is not well tested yet, use at you own risk!**

 ## Example

 ![example](https://github.com/pierstitus/klondiff/blob/master/example.png)